wajo1984/ARTS_Demo/README.md

 ## Description
 This is a demo for a noise simulation program, based on my Master Thesis of aircraft noise prediction [1].

-It provides the posibility to conduct a noise simulation with dynamic source noise calculation, the propagation through the atmosphere and the immission on terrain.
+It provides the possibility to conduct a noise simulation with dynamic source noise calculation, the propagation through the atmosphere and the immission on terrain.
 In contrast to the full simulation, the demo will provide just a single step simulation in order to keep the run time reasonably short.